-The Statement of Intent outlines the medium-term strategic direction for the Guardians and Fund.
-In this Statement of Performance Expectations we describe key 2016/17 activities under each of the five work programmes set out in the Statement of Intent.
-These activities support the objectives of our 2016- 2021 Strategic Plan.
-We will report on our performance in implementing these activities in our 2016/17 Annual Report.
+In this Statement of Performance Expectations we describe key 2017/18 activities under four of the five work programmes set out in the Statement of Intent.
+These activities support the objectives of our Strategic Plan.

+We will report on our performance in implementing these activities in our 2017/18 Annual Report.